-Non-attendance is managed in state schools in line with the DET procedures, Managing Student Absences and Enforcing Enrolment and Attendance at State Schools and Roll Marking in State Schools, which outline processes for managing and recording student attendance and absenteeism.
+Non-attendance is managed in state schools in line with the Department of Education procedures, Managing Student Absences and Enforcing Enrolment and Attendance at State Schools and Roll Marking in State Schools, which outline processes for managing and recording student attendance and absenteeism.

 Daily rolls are marked in TAG (Town High Activity Groups) meetings at the beginning of each day.
+Students with unauthorised absences for the day will have a text message sent to their parent / carer.
 Rolls are also taken in every class and data is uploaded to a database that ensures the school can track students' attendance on a lesson-by lesson basis.
 TAG teachers play an important role in following up with students in relation to absences, confirming that absences are explained and referring unexplained or ongoing absences to the Deputy Principals and Rolls Officer for follow up.